TCR 2023 Track 1 Call for Applications

 Please find below short descriptions for each Track 1 accepted proposal.
 To find out more about a track, please click on the link below the short description.

-To apply to a particular track, please email the Track Contact with your Research Vision.
+If you have questions about a particular track, please email the Track Contact.

 (* Contact person for that track)

 Track 1.1: The Dark Side of Brand Activism: Conflict, Hate, and Democracy

 Simon Blyth* (University of Bristol, UK) * email@example.com